KS-GEN-AI/word-mcp-server/README.md

 # Word Editing MCP Server

-This server provides tools for interacting with Microsoft Word (.docx) files.
+This server provides tools for interacting with Microsoft Word (.docx) files and converting them to PDF with precise formatting.

 This is a TypeScript-based MCP server that provides tools to interact with Word files.
 It demonstrates core MCP concepts by providing:

 - Tools for setting a working directory
 - Tools for reading, modifying, and deleting Word files
+- Tools for converting Word files to PDF (with full formatting)

 ## Features